grafana/agent/docs/sources/flow/tasks/send-profiles-to-pyroscope/index.md

 1. Setup Pyroscope

    The easiest path to setting up Pyroscope is using `docker run -it -p 4040:4040 grafana/pyroscope`.
-This will spin up a docker instance running Pyroscope on port `4040`.
-The server will autoscrape itself and after a few minutes data will appear.
-If you immedietly access the server it may error with `No applications available` until it has scraped itself.
+This will spin up a Docker instance running Pyroscope on port `4040`.
+The server will autoscrape itself, and after a few minutes, data will appear.
+If you immediately access the server, it may error with `No applications available` until it has scraped itself.

    ![Initial Pyroscope server screen](../../../assets/tasks/initial-pyro.png)